peterska/go-mhs5200a/README.md

 ----------------

 Credit for all of the hard work goes to user `wd5gnr` from [EEV Blog](https://www.eevblog.com/) for reverse engineering the protcol and documenting it here: [MHS5200A Protocol](https://docs.google.com/document/d/1HbLQ4u87RJkD3Ktyw7k9U7Zh5BPNzbrhMlszNGdXiiY/edit)

+Credit for the sample arbitrary waveforms included in the waves directory got to user `wd5gnr` and can be found at his github repo here: [wd5gnr/mhs5200a](https://github.com/wd5gnr/mhs5200a)

 - [MHS-5200A Serial Protocol Reverse Engineered](https://www.eevblog.com/forum/testgear/mhs-5200a-serial-protocol-reverse-engineered/)